 - Lab tests, including bone density and blood calcium levels, may be performed while you use Actonel with Calcium.
 These tests may be used to monitor your condition or check for side effects.
 Your doctor may also want to evaluate you periodically while you take Actonel with Calcium to assess the need to continue treatment.
 Be sure to keep all doctor and lab appointments.

-- Actonel with Calcium should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
-Actonel with Calcium is not approved for use in children.
+- Actonel with Calcium is not approved for use in children.
+Talk with the doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Actonel with Calcium while you are pregnant.
-It is not known if Actonel with Calcium is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Actonel with Calcium.